ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

  from the same imputation class in the current period and the previous year same period.

-If there are fewer than 10 matched pairs then no trimming is applied.
+When implementing best practice, if there are less than or equal to 10 matched pairs then trimming should not be applied.
+The value of 10 can be less, however links generated in this case may be less robust and should be used with caution.
+To prevent this, imputation classes should be of appropriate size, where possible.

 #### 6.2.2 Forwards Imputation